Roadmap FOR equity pledge

 claiming dedication to Diversity, Equity & Inclusion (DEI)

 In 2020, the rare disease advocacy nonprofit landscape was recognized as a racially siloed environment, with a predominate dedication to serving the needs of white rare disease families caring for rare disease people under the age of 18 years of age.

 Rare diseases affect all varieties of people, with 70% of rare diseases impacting people 18 years of age or older.
 Rare diseases do not discriminate.
 Demographic data reports that people of color are disproportionately not being included in the distribution of patient support resources and opportunities made available through the greater rare disease advocacy nonprofit environment.
 A leading rare disease advocacy organization is on record stating that the predominant distribution of its resources to white rare disease families is considered a success, regardless of the program being titled a Health Equity Program, launched in 2020.

-The following organizations have taken the Roadmap for Equity Pledge, effectively pledging to create a more diverse, equitable and inclusive rare disease advocacy ecosystem.
+The following organizations have taken the Roadmap for Equity Pledge, effectively choosing to pledging to at least one actionable DEI objective within the rare disease advocacy ecosystem.

 The Aarskog Foundation is a global alliance of people living with Aarskog Syndrome (AS) X-Linked inherited.
 The Aarskog Foundation brings together National and International Aarskog Syndrome patients from around the world to create a global alliance of patients and families faced with common challenges derived from the uniqueness of this rare genetic condition.